SCUT-BIP-Lab/CMLG-Net/README.md

 ## Dataset: SCUT-DHGA-br

 SCUT-DHGA-br is a challenging derived dataset designed to evaluate robustness under practical conditions.
 It is built by applying **background replacement** and **lighting adjustment** to the testing set of the original SCUT-DHGA dataset.
+This dataset can be downloaded from [SCUT-DHGA-br](https://github.com/SCUT-BIP-Lab/SCUT-DHGA-br).

 | Feature | Description |
 |---------|-------------|